JA

 Serving: Chilled

 A spicy and refreshing drink, ginger beer is made with ginger, sugar, and water.
-It's often homemade and can be enjoyed chilled or at room temperature.
+Often homemade and can be enjoyed chilled or at room temperature.
+More potent than commercial ginger ale - true ginger bite.

 sodaCold